Why Use Dialog

 Keep reading we have 8 more tips.

-If the first nine tips are not enough, this is a very important point, often overlooked.
+If the first dozen tips are not enough, this is a very important point, often overlooked.

 Let me show you how this trick will add vitality to your dialog.